- Treating acne scarring

-- Reversing age spots, sun spots, pigmentation, freckles or melasma
+- Helping to remove age spots, sun spots, pigmentation, freckles or melasma

 At The Clinic we use a Fraxel re:store dual laser, which operates on two different wavelengths.
 The first wavelength is to treat superficial concerns such as pigmentation; the second wavelength tightens and rejuvenates the skin to repair more permanent damage or signs of ageing.
 With the Fraxel re:store laser, treatment times are reduced by around 25% over other machines and your costs are ultimately lower, because the machine allows for single-nurse operation.

-- Dramatic improvement and repair in skin tone or skin damage
+- Dramatic improvement and repair in skin tone.

 Fraxel is clinically proven to be safe, and easily managed into your routine.
 There is very little risk of damage to the skin, however the skin does go through a natural healing process for which there can be short term side effects.
 These may include redness, swelling or peeling and subside within 2-5 days.
 We recommend allowing for some downtime during this process.